 At the start of processing, all QuikSCAT bit flag values are initialized.
 The standard procedure for QuikSCAT initialization of bit flags sets all defined bits to 1 and all undefined bits to 0.
-If the Level 1B Processor detects an anomalous condition which halts the processing for a particular sigma0 or sigma0 slice, the appropriate bit flag which indicates the error condition remains set to 1.
-Since the processor curtails subsequent operations for the sigma0 or the slice that failed the test, those bit flags which normally would be tested in subsequent code also retain their initialized value.
+If the Level 1B Processor detects an anomalous condition which halts the processing for a particular pulse or slice sigma0, the appropriate bit flag which indicates the error condition remains set to 1.
+Since the processor curtails subsequent operations for the pulse or for the slice that failed the test, those bit flags which normally would be tested in later code also retain their initialized value.
 Thus, the order in which bit flags are processed determines whether their values are meaningful.

-For instance, if the sigma0\qual\flag for a particular sigma0 indicates an error determining the cell location, the Level 1B Processor curtails all further processing for that sigma0 and its component slices.
-Since further processing does not take place, most of the remaining bits in the sigma0\qual\flag and the slice\qual\flag associated with that sigma0 do not list valid values.
+For example, if the sigma0\qual\flag for a particular pulse indicates an error in the determination of the cell location, the Level 1B Processor curtails all further processing for that sigma0 and its component slices.
+Since further processing does not take place, most of the remaining bits in the sigma0\qual\flag and the slice\qual\flag associated with that pulse do not list valid values.
 Only four bits in the sigma0\qual\flag contain valid values.
 One valid bit indicates the quality of the scatterometer pulse which is used to calculate the sigma0.
 Two other valid bits indicate the quality of the ephemeris and attitude data which are used to locate the sigma0.
 Finally, the bit which specifies sigma0 usability indicates that this sigma0 is not usable for wind retrieval purposes.
 This bit flag value is valid.

-The following table describes the bit flag dependencies for the sigma0\qual\flag in the Level 1B Product.
-The column on the left lists the pivotal bits in the sigma0\qual\flag.
-The middle column lists the possible values for those bits.
-The column on the right indicates which of the remaining bits in the sigma0\qual\flag are meaningful under the corresponding conditions.
+The following table describes the bit flag dependencies for the sigma0\qual\flag and the slice\qual\flag in the Level 1B Product.
+The column on the left lists the pivotal bits in the sigma0\qual\flag and the slice\qual\flag.
+The column on the right indicates which of the remaining bits in the sigma0\qual\flag and the slice\qual\flag are meaningful when the bit in the corresponding left hand column has a value of 0.